 Anna and I have also been bringing together our expertise in qualitative research and research ethics to write and teach about research ethics in qualitative research.

-Olsen, A & Mooney-Somers, J. (under review) Working with Community Researchers in Sexual Health: Role Conflict and Questions of Rigour.
+Mooney-Somers, J & Olsen, A. Role Conflict and Questions of Rigour: Working with Community Researchers in Sexual Health.
 In Tolich, M & Iphofen, R (eds) The SAGE Handbook of Qualitative Research Ethics.
 Sage: London

 ‘Except as required by law’: Australian researchers’ legal rights and obligations regarding participant confidentiality.
 Research Ethics Monthly, 24 February 2017.